MuhammadHuzaif607/IT_training_class/README.md

-This Repositiory includes all classes of IT traning class
+This Repositiory includes all Lectures of Japanese IT traning class.